-Drivers in Florida are not required to have either UM or UIM coverage.
-This coverage is simply a way to ensure a driver can best be prepared to handle the financial fallout of an accident, in the event the other driver either has no insurance or not enough.
-An accident can result is medical bills that climb into the hundreds of thousands.
+Drivers in Florida are not required to have either underinsured or uninsured motorist coverage.
+This coverage is simply a way to ensure a driver can best be prepared to handle the financial fallout of an accident in the event the other driver either has no insurance or not enough.
+An accident can result in medical bills that climb into the hundreds of thousands.

 “It’s in the best interest of insurance carriers for you not to have full coverage.”

 The bottom line is that accidents are going to happen.
 You cannot control the other drivers on the road, so it’s best to take advantage of what you can control; your insurance coverage.
 Adding UM or UIM coverage to your policy will ensure you can deal with the financial fallout that often accompanies an auto accident.
 Before you opt-out of the coverage, make sure you do your research so you can make a sound decision rather than relying on the advice of an insurance broker.